Earl T. O'Loughlin

-Earl Terrence O'Loughlin (born August 2, 1930) is a former general and commander of the Air Force Logistics Command, with headquarters at Wright-Patterson Air Force Base, Ohio.
+Earl Terrence O'Loughlin (August 2, 1930 – November 10, 2023) was a general and commander of the Air Force Logistics Command, with headquarters at Wright-Patterson Air Force Base, Ohio.

 Biography

 O'Loughlin was born in 1930, in Bay City, Michigan.
 He graduated from high school in East Tawas, Michigan in 1948.

 His military career began as an enlisted airman in February 1951 and graduated from Bay City Junior College later that year.
 He subsequently received his bachelor's degree from Park College in Kansas City, Missouri.
 He became an aviation cadet and upon graduation from pilot training in June 1952 was commissioned a second lieutenant in the United States Air Force.
 He completed B-29 Superfortress combat crew training at Randolph Air Force Base, Texas, and Forbes Air Force Base, Kansas in January 1953.
 O'Loughlin was then assigned to the 98th Bombardment Wing at Yokota Air Base, Japan.
 From there he flew 29 combat missions and 224 combat hours in B-29s over North Korea.

 After returning to the United States in August 1953, he was assigned to the 26th Strategic Reconnaissance Wing at Lockbourne Air Force Base, Ohio, where he qualified in RB-47Es.
 From 1953 to 1963, he served at Lockbourne Air Force Base as an aircraft commander, instructor pilot, standardization evaluator and squadron operations officer for RB-47Es and B-47Es.

 Following graduation from the Air Command and Staff College in June 1964, he served as a B-52 Stratofortress aircraft commander and instructor pilot with the 379th Bombardment Wing at Wurtsmith Air Force Base, Michigan.
 From 1965 to 1968, he was chief of the Programs and Scheduling Branch for the 379th.
 In January 1968, O'Loughlin was assigned to Operation Arc Light as an air operations officer with the United States Military Assistance Command, Saigon, J-3, Republic of Vietnam, and in January 1969 he returned to Wurtsmith as commander of the 379th Organizational Maintenance Squadron.
 From January 1970 to November 1971, he was assistant deputy commander for maintenance and then deputy commander for maintenance with the 379th Bombardment Wing.